2/13/2025

 Chairman, President, and Chief Executive Officer

-yeah we have a new operating model there where we actually can extract the cash and the profits to nominate in US dollars and that's one of the reasons why we've been able to put our foot on the pedal a bit in Argentina and it's working very well so far and we've had pretty good customer reception to using this model and that's what's in place already
+Yeah, well, we have a new operating model there where we actually can extract the cash and the profits denominated in U.S. dollars.
+And that's one of the reasons why We've been able to put our foot on the pedal a bit in Argentina because we have that in place, and it's working very well so far.
+And we've had pretty good customer reception to using this model, and that's what's in place already.

 speaker